felias-fogg/dw-link/docs/manual.md

 ![gede-start](pics/gede-start.png)

 `Project dir` and `Program` are specific to your debugging session.
 The rest should be copied as it is shown.
 And with clicking on OK, you start a debugging session.
+Well, the startup takes a while because the debugger always loads the object file into memory.

- Johan Henriksson, the author of the GUI, has written up two [short tutorials](https://gede.dexar.se/pmwiki.php?n=Site.Tutorials) about using the GUI.
-An additional command has been added to the interface that re-downloads the binary to the target.
-This means that after a small change to the program, you do not have to fire the thing up again, but you simply reload the modified ELF file.
 The GUI looks as shown in the next figure.
+Johan Henriksson, the author of the GUI, has written up two [short tutorials](https://gede.dexar.se/pmwiki.php?n=Site.Tutorials) about using it.

 ![gede](pics/gede.png)